glsorre/amethystwindows/README.md

 ### Monocle
 In this layout, the currently focused window takes up the entire screen, and the other windows are not visible at all.

+### Tall
+The default layout.
+This gives you one "main pane" on the left, and one other pane on the right.
+The main window is placed in the main pane (extending the full height of the screen), and all remaining windows are placed in the other pane.

+### Wide
+The rotated version of tall.

 ## Background